Life Update: Settling into the Netherlands, Growing TBC 2.0, and Maybe Planning a Wedding

 My biggest takeaway, which is so obvious after drafting all this out: building up a great career means having a great life.

-“Great” means something different to everyone, but for me, I’ve reached a version of it that still surprises me.
+“Great” means something different to everyone, but for me, I’ve achieved a version of it that even today, still surprises me.
 I credit that to how much more structured my thinking has become through The Bumpy Career.
 Coaching students through career (and life) problems really cemented the way I approach my own choices and I can’t thank them enough for that.

 What This Update Covers